AakashN2k03/SystemDesign/COMPONENTS/LOAD_BALANCER/ALGORITHMS/DYNAMIC/LEAST_RESPONSE_TIME/least_response_time.md

 > Everyone rushes to the fastest one, which then slows down.
 > People then shift to other counters.
 Over time, balance is restored.

----

-## 📚 Conclusion

-The Least Response Time Method offers **intelligent, performance-driven routing**.
-While it comes with some **complexity**, it ensures **optimal user experience** in modern distributed systems when implemented correctly.

----